Emil Stanisław Rappaport: After 1945

 Under the pseudonym of Stanislaw Barycz, he wrote as a journalist for various magazines.

 His book, The Criminal Nation: Offenses of Nazism and the German nation, consisted of extensive characterization of the ideology and social policy of Nazism, after which followed the proposals of the German nation's punishment for its crimes.
 He was aware that his ideas were radical and may raise doubts.
 He opted for a penalty consistent with the guilt of the accused.
 He pointed to the criminal nature of the German nation.
 He noted that, regardless of the personal activities of members of the criminal organization subject to punishment, democratic societies also punish perpetrators of offenses committed unintentionally, if not opposed to the consequences of their actions.
 Those who silently accept crime also partake.
 He consented to the absolute displacement of Germans from the area of the new Polish territories but he also proposed action to destroy German industry, making the transformation of the occupied country into a peaceful agrarian society.
 He reasoned that for this purpose the number of Germans should be reduced, by expelling them.
 It is significant that he recognized Austrians as innocent and even believed that a peaceful revival of German culture would come from their country.
 His views reflected the thinking of the time, popular with both average people and some intellectuals, greatly affected by memories of the war that just ended.

-He was an opponent of the death penalty and is quoted as saying: "Only those judges who execute personally should have the right to impose capital punishment".
+He was an opponent of the death penalty.

 In June 1946, Rappaport was appointed as the member of the Supreme National Tribunal.
 He retired in 1960.